Aditi-Rai/age-calculator-app/README.md

 # Age Calculator App

 This is a simple Age Calculator application built with Node.js and Express.
 It provides an API endpoint to calculate the age (years, months, and days) based on the provided date of birth.

-This is test for Jira integration

 ## Features